 Remove strangers on your Wi-Fi

 Sure, this is all great, but what do you do if you find strangers on your Wi-Fi and want to get rid of them?
 The easiest and fastest method is to simply change your password to something longer and more robust.
 This will kick all devices off the network, allowing you to sign back in and blocking people without the password.
 For casual moochers, this will be enough to deter further efforts, although you should still keep an eye on connected devices to make sure.

 Otherwise, you can also look for an option on your router administration page that says MAC filtering, Device filtering, or something similar.
 This allows you to add MAC numbers to a list of blocked devices that your router won’t allow.
 Pick out the strange MAC numbers from unfamiliar devices, and add them to this list.
-This isn’t absolutely foolproof, as MAC addresses can be spoofed, but this would be pretty rare in situations like this.
+Today’s router apps, like with Google Home, make it particularly easy to pick a device on your network and block it with little effort.
+This isn’t absolutely foolproof, as MAC addresses can be spoofed, but that would be pretty rare in situations like this.

 - How to extend your Wi-Fi range with another router